 Click Here to Begin the Registration Process

-This training is specifically for foster families and Kinship Care Providers who have been approved by their R&C Supervisor to attend.
-This is the basic training that all medically fragile foster parents must complete before they can be approved as a medically fragile foster home and begin taking medically fragile children.
+This training is specifically for foster families and Kinship Care Providers whom their R&C Supervisor has approved to attend.
+This is the primary training that all medically fragile foster parents must complete before they can be approved as a medically fragile foster home and begin taking medically fragile children.

 Delivery Method: Zoom/In Person